Allie Clark: Early life and minor leagues

 Clark was born in South Amboy, New Jersey on June 16, 1923.
 His parents were Alfred and Helen Clark, and he had four brothers and two sisters.
-He attended St. Mary's High School in South Amboy, which is now Cardinal McCarrick High School, where he served as the baseball team's shortstop.
+He attended St. Mary's High School in South Amboy, later known as Cardinal McCarrick High School, where he served as the baseball team's shortstop.
 Clark led the 1939 baseball team to the county and state championships, and was named to the All-State baseball team that year; he has since been inducted into his high school's athletic Hall of Fame.

 After graduating from high school, Clark was signed by the New York Yankees as an amateur free agent.
 He was scouted while in high school, and was invited to a tryout in Newark, New Jersey, where he was signed to a minor league deal.
 Clark spent his first year in their farm system with the Easton Yankees of the Eastern Shore League and the Amsterdam Rugmakers of the Canadian–American League.
 He hit .325 for the Yankees in 70 games, and .368 in 20 games for the Rugmakers.
 In 1942, he was promoted to the Norfolk Tars of the Piedmont League, where he spent the season as the team's second baseman and played with future major league teammate Vic Raschi.
 In 129 games with the team, he hit .328 with 34 doubles.

 The following year, Clark was promoted to the Newark Bears of the International League, having played one game for them the previous year.
 After playing in 24 games for the Bears, he was called to serve the United States Army in World War II.
 Clark served with the combat medical corps in England and France, and saw some active combat in Germany.
 After being discharged at the conclusion of the war, Clark returned to baseball in 1946.
 He was unable to stay in baseball shape due to combat duties, and as a result of having slowed down, the Yankees organization converted him to an outfielder and third baseman.
 In 97 games for Newark, Clark hit .344 with 14 home runs and 70 runs batted in.